friemen/reactor/README.md

 ### Functions applying to Signals

 **as-signal** -- Takes an arbitraty value.
 If it's a signal, returns it unchanged.
 If it's an event source returns a new signal that holds the last event.
 Otherwise returns a new signal with the given value.

+**elapsed-time** -- Creates a signal that holds the elapsed time between now and the last update of a signal.

 **setv!** -- Sets the value of one signal.
 If the old value and the new value are different the value is propagated to followers of the signal.